oracle/tribuo/README.md

 maintainers of those projects.
 As of the 4.1 release these native packages all provide x86\_64 binaries for Windows, macOS and Linux.
 It is also possible to compile each package for macOS ARM64 (i.e., Apple Silicon), though there are no binaries available on Maven Central for that platform.
+When developing on an ARM platform you can select the `arm` profile in Tribuo's pom.xml to disable the native library tests.

 Individual jars are published for each Tribuo module.
 It is preferable to depend only on the modules necessary for the specific project.
-This prevents your code from unnecessarily pulling in large dependencies like TensorFlow
+This prevents your code from unnecessarily pulling in large dependencies like TensorFlow.

 ## Compiling from source